MrAech/TBD/README.md

 ## Project Overview

-This repository contains the source code for the **TBH Gaming Web App**, built using [mention the tech stack, e.g., React, Node.js, MongoDB].
+This repository contains the source code for the **TBH Gaming Web App**, built using React, Node.js, Express, Socket.io, and MySQL.
 The app provides a user-friendly interface for players to engage in exciting gameplay, compete with friends, and track scores.

 ## Features